We have yet to experience anything even closely equal to our incredible six days at Castello di Reschio in Umbria.

 Late last summer, Count Benedikt Bolza, the talented managing director and chief architect of the Castello di Reschio estate, and his team finished the restoration of the estate’s tobacco factory building so that the estate offices, design studio, workshops and exhibitions could move in.

 Heritage and history are exquisitely balanced with contemporary style and cool elegance, yet the space does not feel pretentious or contrived.
 It feels completely natural; there is a sense of ease, as if it had always been like this.

 Part of the reason for this is that Bolza left several key elements of the industrial building intact.
 For example, the stairs that lead to the offices where 13 team members now work are exactly as they were when more than 50 factory workers sorted tobacco here on long wooden tables – many of which are now in the estate’s private restaurant, Osteria.

 Reclaimed and repurposed steel, wood, stone and other elements are prominent throughout the estate and in the Tabaccaia as well.
-Our favorites are the large floor lamps made of reclaimed heaters Bolza found at the Tabaccaia, and topped with perforated stainless steel sheet shades.
-Another favorite are the large sculptural rings hanging from the ceiling.
+Our favourites are the large floor lamps made of reclaimed heaters Bolza found at the Tabaccaia, and topped with perforated stainless steel sheet shades.
+Another favourite are the large sculptural rings hanging from the ceiling.
 They are repurposed wine barrel rings from the castle’s wine cellars.